bradneal14/terminalVelocity/README.md

 ### Starting to Come Together
 ![Alt text](http://i.imgur.com/2mqZMid.png)

-The game goes on the user builds on past achievements and continues towards rescuing the game's source code from the crashed server.
+As the game goes on the user builds on past achievements and continues towards rescuing the game's source code from the crashed server.
+In this level we add the background and title to the page, it's harder than it looks.

 ### Getting There